mrnglory/Meet-the-Meats/README.md

 # Meet-the-Meats
 EON Reality's own program is required to run this file.
 This is because I used the program at the time of production (EON Reality is a VR/AR/MR company in Singapore).

 So, unfortunately, you probably won't be able to play this game yourself.
 At the time of production, I should have distributed this file as an executable file, but I couldn't.
 In the future, I will take action if I have a chance to get EON's own program.
 Furthurmore, since the source file is over 25MB, I ran into a problem that I could not commit this.
-Once the problem is resolved, I will commit this as soon as possible.
+Once the problem is resolved, I'll do this as soon as possible.

 This is the first game in my life made through the VR/AR production-1 class during the 2017-1 semester.
 The theme is to make meat by picking up cows from the ranch in a truck and taking them to the slaughterhouse.
 It is the result of a simple and bizarre idea that came out of the head of a young girl (me).